akveo/react-native-ui-kitten/docs/assets/articles/customization.md

 ### Themes

-All base *rkTypes* depends on theme of application. *Theme* contains base values (colors, fontSizes etc) for all Rk-components.
+All base *rkTypes* depends on theme of application. *Theme* contains base values (colors, fontSizes etc) for all *rk-components*.
-You can easily override values in theme or even define your own theme using *[RkTheme](../theme)*.
+You can easily override values in theme or even define your own theme using `RkTheme`.
 But user-defined *rkType*s should also be able to respond theme changes.
 For this purpose can be used property functions instead of values.
 Let's create `rkType` for `RkText` which will depend on some value from theme.